kothaikrishnan/GraduateTrainingProgram2018/agile/problemset00/solutions.md

 The Agile Software Development Method Uses an Iterative and Team-Based Approach

-The other method uses a linear approach where the stages of the software development process must be completed in a sequential order.
+The other methodology uses a linear approach where the stages of the software development process must be completed in a sequential order.

 /*2)What are the most important components of Agile?*/